BRIDGING THE GAP

 67% of CPOs think it is within Procurement’s remit to deliver on sustainability; this compares to just 42% among the total Procurement Professionals sample surveyed

-Only 35% of Procurement Professionals think that it is within their team's remit to shape organization-wide strategy
+Only 35% of Procurement Professionals think that it is within their team's remit to shape organisation-wide strategy

 Methodology and acknowledgements